cyrilvincent/shazim/README.md

 Shazim retrieve similar images with AI Deep Learning and advanced hash image algorithms

-The AI analyse images with MobileNet Tensorflow neural network then image structure are analysed with linear algebra
+The AI analyse images with MobileNet Tensorflow neural network and image are also analysed with complex linear algebra

+A signature (hashcode) is computed for each image

-Shazim compares images hash to compute the distance between 2 images
+Shazim compares images signature to compute the distance between 2 images

 It's a POC only